MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-setting-up-workflow-notifications.md

 >  The generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)] supports notifications as email and as internal notes.

 > [!IMPORTANT]
 >  All workflow notifications are sent through a job queue.
-Make sure that the job queue in your solution.
+Make sure that the job queue in your installation is set up to handle workflow notifications, and that the **Start Automatically From Server** check box is selected.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

 You set up different aspects of workflow notifications in the following places: